cashier-go/cashier/README.md

 - `tls_cert` : string.
 Path to the TLS cert.
 - `address` : string.
 IP address to listen on.
 If unset the server listens on all addresses.
 - `port` : int.
 Port to listen on.
+- `user` : string.
+User to which the server drops privileges to.
 - `cookie_secret`: string.
 Authentication key for the session cookie.
 - `http_logfile`: string.
 Path to the HTTP request log.
 Logs are written in the [Common Log Format](https://en.wikipedia.org/wiki/Common_Log_Format).
 If not set logs are written to stderr.
 - `datastore`: string.
 Datastore connection string.
 See [Datastore](#datastore).